Art Department Curriculum Guide

 Recommended support materials and revision guides

-There is a course book that can be purchased at the start of the course and there are a variety of revision guides available.
-Students are also encouraged to use the media journals in our library.
+There is a course book that can be purchased at the start if the course and there are a variety if revision guides available.

 Careers

-Media studies naturally leads to careers in journalism, marketing, advertising or public relations.
+Media studies naturally leads to careers in journalism, marketing, advertising, or public relations.
 But an awareness of how the world of media works can also support other careers in business, social work, law, medicine and education.

 English Literature

 The syllabus followed and outlined below is Edexcel.
-From 2015 this course is linear .
-To achieve the full A level all exams/coursework will be completed in Year 13.
+From 2015 this course is linear.
+To achieve the full A level all exams/coursework will be completed in Year 13

 Component 1 Language Variation